serengetijade/C_Sharp/README.md

 An in depth C# project using MVC and Entity Framework to create a website for a theatre company.
 The focus was to create a database to handle comments on the blog seciton of the site, as well as to upload images to the blog photos section.

 #### [MVC Signup Form](https://github.com/serengetijade/C_Sharp/tree/main/MVC_SignupForm/MVC_SignupForm)
-a signup form Web Application made using the entity framework and the Model View Controller design pattern.
+A signup form Web Application made using the entity framework and the Model View Controller design pattern.
 It uses HTML forms to create and modify records.
 - CRUD functionality.
 - An Admin page displays DB records.
 - An HTML form applies a method to "unsubscribe" records from the admin page.